BanementI/random-repos/README.md

 - [Edux-UI](https://github.com/GitSquared/edex-ui) - Want to be a hacker just like the movies?
 Here you go.
 - [Restic](https://github.com/restic/restic) - Fast, secure, efficient backup program.
 - [broot](https://github.com/Canop/broot) - A new way to see and navigate directory trees.
+- [colorpedia](https://github.com/joowani/colorpedia) - Look up colors and palettes.
+- [ytzfz](https://github.com/pystardust/ytfzf) - POSIX script to find and watch YouTube videos from the terminal.
+- [VisiData](https://www.visidata.org/) - Data science, but in your terminal.

 ### Servers
 - [Caddy](https://github.com/caddyserver/caddy) - Fast, multi-platform web server with automatic HTTPS.